Adityapratapsingh28/Sunscope/README.md

 ![calculate](https://github.com/user-attachments/assets/60aa54f4-1951-41e1-b49e-9cc342c2db5c)

-- Accurate Detection & display of savings
+- Accurate Detection & display of savings:

    - When the user will enter the rooftop & his electricity bill , our website will show the total rooftop area, estimated solar potential, number of solar panels and estimated annual savings